-- Repurchases of our ordinary shares of \$209.6 million; - Payments for business acquisitions, net of cash acquired, of \$184.8 million; - Capital expenditures of \$24.4 million of which \$10.2 million were related to the purchase of manufacturing and automation equipment for our production facilities, \$6.9 million were related to the purchase of land and facilities, and \$7.3 million were related to purchases of other assets including information technology infrastructure and office equipment; - Payments of long-term debt of \$15.0 million and debt issuance costs of \$1.1 million; - Internal costs for software and website development that we capitalized of \$2.9 million; and - Payments of the minimum withholding taxes related to shares withheld on vested restricted stock units of \$2.0 million.
+- Repurchases of our ordinary shares of \$209.6 million; - Payments for business acquisitions, net of cash acquired, of \$180.7 million; - Capital expenditures of \$32.9 million of which \$12.6 million were related to the purchase of manufacturing and automation equipment for our production facilities, \$10.0 million were related to the purchase of land and facilities, and \$10.3 million were related to purchases of other assets including information technology infrastructure and office equipment; - Payments of long-term debt of \$93.0 million and debt issuance costs of \$1.2 million; - Internal costs for software and website development that we capitalized of \$4.3 million; and - · Payments of the minimum withholding taxes related to shares withheld on vested restricted share units of \$2.7 million.

 Additional Liquidity and Capital Resources Information.
-During the six months ended December 31, 2011, we financed our operations primarily through internally generated cash flows from operations and proceeds from borrowings of long-term debt.
+During the nine months ended March 31, 2012, we financed our operations primarily through internally generated cash flows from operations and utilized borrowings of long-term debt to fund strategic investments in business acquisitions.
 Due to our recent investments and share repurchases, our current liabilities now exceed our current assets; however, we believe that our available cash, cash flows generated from operations and our debt financing capacity will be sufficient to satisfy our working capital and planned investments to support our long-term growth strategy, including capital expenditure requirements, for the foreseeable future.
-We currently plan to invest approximately \$60 million to \$70 million on capital expenditures in fiscal 2012, which represents an increase of 60% to 87% from fiscal 2011, primarily due to plans to expand our manufacturing capacity in Europe, construction of our Jamaican customer service, sales and design support center, and other IT and manufacturing equipment requirements to support our long-term growth strategy.
+We currently plan to invest approximately \$50.0 million to \$60.0 million on capital expenditures in fiscal 2012, which represents an increase of 34% to 60% from fiscal 2011, primarily due to plans to expand our manufacturing capacity in Europe, construction of our Jamaican customer service, sales and design support center, and other IT and manufacturing equipment requirements to support our long-term growth strategy.

-We may continue repurchase our ordinary shares using a combination of available cash, cash flow generated from operations, and debt financing.
-During the six months ended December 31, 2011, we used \$209.6 million to repurchase our ordinary shares.
+We may continue to repurchase our shares using a combination of available cash, cash flow generated from operations, and debt financing.
+During the nine months ended March 31, 2012, we used \$209.6 million to repurchase our shares.

-As part of our growth strategy, we may continue to be proactive in assessing potential merger and acquisition targets, though we will continue to be prudent and selective.
+As part of our growth strategy, we may also continue to be proactive in assessing potential merger and acquisition targets, though we will continue to be prudent and selective.
 We acquired Albumprinter on October 31, 2011 and Webs on December 28, 2011.
-We paid total cash consideration of €60.0 million for Albumprinter subject to net working capital and net debt adjustments, and may pay up to an additional €5.0 million in cash based on a performance targets covering the period from January 1, 2012 to December 31, 2012.
-For Webs, we paid \$101.3 million of total cash consideration and \$16.2 million in restricted share awards contingent upon the continued employment of the founding shareholders.
-Additionally, we are currently evaluating the alignment of Webs' intellectual property with our global operations, which could result in a material tax-related cash outflow in future periods.
-These acquisitions were funded through a combination of existing cash and our revolving credit facility.
+We paid total cash consideration of &60.0 million for Albumprinter less net working capital and net debt adjustments of &3.2 million, and we may pay up to an additional &5.0 million in cash based on performance targets covering the period from January 1, 2012 to December 31, 2012.
+For Webs, we paid &101.3 million of total cash consideration and 506,343 ordinary shares pursuant to restricted share awards contingent upon the continued employment of the founding shareholders.
+The Albumprinter and Webs acquisitions were funded through a combination of existing cash and our revolving credit facility.
 If we were to make additional investments incremental to our plan in areas such as mergers and acquisitions, we may need to raise capital through future debt or equity financing to fund such investments.